greengypsy/my-eight-week-challenge/content/posts/week-1/monday.md

 - Breakfast: Overnight oats with peanut butter and mixed berries.
 - Lunch: The lean mince, cabbage, capsicum and mushroom dish I prepared yesterday.
-- Dinner: Lamb shanks with broth.
+- Dinner: Lamb shanks with broth and cauliflower.
+- Snacks:
-- Snacks: A full banana sliced up with peanut butter on each slice.
+  - A full banana sliced up with peanut butter on each slice (pre-workout snack).
+  - A glass of carrot juice (after dinner).
 - A little extra: I bought salmon sashimi today at work cos I was still hungry after lunch.

 <a href="monday.md#reference">Go back to Table of Contents</a>